Anne Jolliffe: Career

 After her graduation, Jolliffe worked as an illustrator.
 Inspired by the English cartoonist Bob Godfrey, she went to London and applied for a job in the animation studio Halas and Batchelor, only to be declined due to gender inequality in workplace that said "women don't animate".
 However, John Halas sent her a copy of his book How to make animated cartoons when she returned to Melbourne.
 With the knowledge learnt from that book, she was able to get a position in the animation department at the CSIRO Film Unit, creating scientific and educational films.

 In the 1950s, her career in commercial animation took off.
 She joined the Melbourne-based animation department built by the American company Fanfare Film and GTV9.
 As a woman in the business – at that stage the only woman in Australia – she needed to "work twice as hard as the men, be twice as good and fight".

 After five years at this local studio, she accumulated enough samples of her own work to try going back to London.
 Fortunately, she reunited with an old friend named Pat Matthews who had a deadline to reach on his work.
 The meet-up resulted in her landing a place as an animator in Halas and Batchelor.
 However, after several projects, she realized that she was receiving an unfair pay wage compared to her less-skilled male counterparts; which prompted her to leave the company and move on for secured work with Television Cartoons.

 At TVC in the 1960s, Jolliffe worked on two series of The Beatles animated cartoon.
 Then she and her colleagues continued on the animation for the feature film Yellow Submarine, one of a few that was widely acknowledged in the animation industry.
 Jolliffe animated the character of Boob and was involved with the "Lucy in the Sky with Diamonds" sequence.
 For a period of time, Jolliffe was the top paid animator in the city.
 Jolliffe's son, Ned, was also born during the making of Yellow Submarine.
 She carried the child to work with her in the studio.

 She then later worked for Bob Godfrey.
 They collaboratively created a film titled Great!, which won the Academy Award for Best Animated Short Film in 1976.
 Jolliffe was acknowledged as one of the two main directors of the feature.

-In 1979, she returned to Melbourne to work for Fanfare Film.
+In 1979, she returned to Melbourne to work for Alex Stitt's films Grendel Grendel Grendel and Abra Cadabra.
 Later she moved to Sydney to set up Jollification Studio to work on her own projects.
 However, it was difficult to find funding for animated projects at the time.

 While technologies were replacing the traditional 2D hand-drawn animation in the 20th century, Jolliffe was not convinced that it could overshadow the craft completely.
 Hand-drawn animation was still her preference over computerized animation.
 She believed computers "can't fully convey the drama of animation".